 Do you want to expand your professional skills, energy literacy, and leadership capabilities while networking with top professionals in the Department of Energy?
-The Minority Educational Institution Student Partnership Program (MEISPP) provides 10-week summer internship opportunities to highly qualified undergraduate and graduate students from Minority Serving Institutions.
+The Minority Educational Institution Student Partnership Program (MEISPP) provides 12-week summer internship opportunities to highly qualified undergraduate and graduate students and recent graduates from eligible Minority Serving Institutions.
 Some opportunities may be extended into the academic year.

 - Energy Security - Nuclear Security - Scientific Discovery and Innovation - Environmental Responsibility